grafana/mimir/docs/internal/contributing/how-to-write-documentation.md

 ## Content organization

-Grafana Mimir documentation uses [Hugo page bundles](https://gohugo.io/content-management/page-bundles/) to group resources (eg. images) with the pages.
+Grafana Mimir documentation uses [Hugo page bundles](https://gohugo.io/content-management/page-bundles/) to group resources, such as images, with the pages.

 The documentation adopts the following conventions: